Father of freed Taliban hostage: 'He wants to be home'

 US officials said they shared intelligence with Pakistan when the family was moved into the country, and the Trump administration confirmed the news on Thursday that they had been freed.

-Details about how they were freed were not immediately clear, and in the interview, Patrick Boyle recounted what he heard from his son.
+Details about how they were freed were not immediately clear.

-"The five of them being in the back of a car being transferred and a car being stopped, surrounded by, Josh described, 35 Pakistani Army officials," Boyle said.
+"The five of them being in the back of a car being transferred and a car being stopped, surrounded by, Josh described, 35 Pakistani Army officials," Patrick Boyle said.
 "A firefight breaking out, that all five captors had been killed by the Pakistani Army, and all five of our Boyles are safe and okay.
 Josh said he was hit with some shrapnel and our governments have confirmed that he was damaged in the leg.
 That's all we know right now about that."

 Boyle said the sudden turn of events was nothing short of miraculous.